hisurfadvisory/MACROSS/ncore/Core_func_README.md

 <b><u>SETTING DEFAULT VARIABLES</u></b><br>
-TL;DR -- Run the DEMO option from the menu in MACROSS for a quick overview.
+TL;DR -- Run the DEMO options from the menu in MACROSS for a quick overview.

 Line 4 in the extras.ps1 file is reserved for a string of Base64-encoded lines delimited by '@@@'.
 Additional base64 strings can be inserted into this file's multi-line comment, as long as you prepend it with a three-letter identifier, and separate each base64